fast-platform/fast-docker/README.md

   mongo;
 ```

-3. Create the formio instance (remember to remove the mongo link if not using it)
+3. Create the formio instance (remember to remove the mongo link if not using it).

+**IMPORTANT** The listening port must be the same as the port defined in the HOST variable.

 ```
 docker run -itd \